decodrtechnologies/Data-Science/Wholesale Customer segmentation/ReadMe.md

-# CREATE CUSTOMER SEGMENTATION ON WHOLESALE DATASET
+# CUSTOMER SEGMENTATION ON WHOLESALE DATASET

 In this project we will be using unsupervised approach to segment the customers.